morinted/plover_theory/lesson-2-top-row.md

 Find steno outlines that will write these English sentences, including punctuation.

-a.
-The hull is tough.
+1. The hull is tough.

-b.
-You sat.
+1. You sat.

-c.
-Halt: pull it.
+1. Halt: pull it.

-d.
-Is it half sap?
+1. Is it half sap?

-e.
-It is the shaft.
+1. It is the shaft.